maiertech/dotfiles/README.md

 - `mas upgrade`
 - `sudo mas uninstall <identifier>`

+### Managing SSH keys with LastPass

+You can store all your SSH keys in LastPass as [secure notes](https://helpdesk.lastpass.com/secure-notes/) using note type "SSH keys.
+The `extract-lastpass-secrets` scripts shows how to retrieve stored keys during Strap automated installation.

 ### Visual Studio Code

 Visual Studio Code (VSCode) on Mac uses two locations to store settings: